Director: John Cassavetes

 In 2002, MovieMaker Magazine ranked Cassavetes #14 in their 25 Greatest Directors of All Time.
 Are you ready for the names he ranked above?
 Billy Wilder.
 Jean Renoir.
 Francis Ford Coppola.
 Howard Hawks.
 Francois Truffaut.
 Buster Keaton.
 Fritz Lang.
 John Huston.
 Woody Allen.
 Luis Bunuel.
 Ernst Lubitsch.
 That’s how respected this guy is.

 Which brings me back to Filmmaker Magazine‘s claim.
 Is A Woman Under the Influence really the Most Important Independent Film of All Time?
 Some scholars won’t even say it’s Cassavetes’ most important.
 In Empire‘s own countdown of greatest independent films, the magazine chose Cassavetes’ debut, Shadows (1959), which I guess is the true birth of the modern independent movement.
-And in Rolling Stone’s list of 100 Maverick Films, Peter Travers chose Faces (1968), which may very well be the first masterpiece of independent film.
+And in Rolling Stone’s list of 100 Maverick Films, Peter Travers chose Faces (1968), which was actually the first Cassavetes film I ever saw.
 But even with all this, how can one bet against A Woman Under the Influence?
 Is it not Cassavetes’ most assured, engrossing, powerful work of his career?

 I guess it’s best to leave it in the manner Scorsese sees it.
 To him, it’s not even worth choosing a favorite because Cassavetes’ work is all part of the same artistic brushstroke.
 “His films are like one great musical composition, every one of them interweaves with the other.
 It’s one great canvas,” Scorsese said.
 “He, I think, is the standard bearer for the American independent cinema of today.
 Young people invariably look towards John Cassavetes’ films and the commitment that he had in his work, which was putting his house up for mortgages, shooting in his house, shooting with his friends.
 He put everything on the line, he put his family’s livelihood on the line to make the films, and that is truly the independent spirit.”
 (C)